 Not using Rich Pins is one of the biggest mistakes you can make while using Pinterest for your wedding photography business.
 But what exactly are rich Pins?
 These are a type of organic Pins that automatically sync additional information from your website for your Pin titles and descriptions.

 Rich Pins are free to use, but you need to apply for them—this is where having a business account on Pinterest will be necessary.
 To apply for Rich Pins, first make sure you have accurate metadata on your website, specifically the pages or posts that you want to Pin images from.
 You’ll also want to use the Pinterest Rich Pins Validator to ensure there are no issues with your metadata.
 Then, Pinterest will let you know once you’ve been approved, and the meta descriptions you write on your website will automatically be included in your Pins moving forward.

 #5: Group Boards

-A group board is a board with more than one pinner pinning related content to the same board.
+A group board has more than one pinner pinning related content to the same board.
 Being part of group boards allows you to participate with like-minded pinners and expands your reach.
-When you pin to a group board, you are showing those pinners directly what kind of content you offer which can drive traffic to your Pinterest profile and, ultimately, your website.
+When you pin to a group board, you are showing those pinners directly what kind of content you offer, which can drive traffic to your Pinterest profile and, ultimately, your website.